 Most cookies can be safely stored in your freezer for weeks or even months if you’ve carefully wrapped them in an air-tight container.
 Baked but unfrosted cake layers will hold in the freezer, as long as they’ve been carefully wrapped.
 In fact, it's usually easier to frost a cake after the layers have put in some time in the freezer.

 The decision about how to handle pre-cut produce will entirely depend on how many days it will need to be held until your party.
 Keep the trays well-covered and refrigerated if it will only be a day or two.
 If you have items that may turn bad, such as berries, remove them from your trays and keep them in a separate container.
-Then on the day of your party you can decide whether they are still fresh enough to serve.
+Then on the day of your party, you can decide whether they are still fresh enough to serve.

 If, on the other hand, your party has been postponed long enough that you know your produce won’t keep, consider this prep work as a way to make your meals leading up to the party easier.
 They can be used in stir-fries; salads; added to breakfast cereal or to top pancakes; added to lunch boxes; or served as after school or work snacks.
-I always consider leftovers from fruit and vegetable trays as a bonus for the host anyway.